 Always shoot for 3 meals: breakfast, lunch, and dinner.
 And healthy snacks throughout the day to keep their bellies nice and full.

 Carry a handy dandy snack container at all times (especially when you’re out of the house with them).

 A hungry toddler is no fun to deal with whether you’re pregnant or not.

 7. Always have toys and snacks laying around you

 This goes along with the previous tip.
 Keeping both toys and snacks around you to feed your toddler will help keep them occupied and satisfied as long as possible so you can sit and prop your feet up.

-Also the snacks can absolutely be beneficial for you as well to keep your blood sugar steady.
+Also the snacks can even be beneficial for you to keep your blood sugar steady.

 8. Stay active as much as your body can handle

 It’s not easy working out or even getting out of bed in the mornings when you’re pregnant.

 But staying active during your pregnancy will keep your weight gain at a healthy range and minimize labor complications.